divx118/crouton-packages/README.md

-This is a ubuntu ppa for chromebook kernel headers.
+This is a ubuntu/debian ppa for chromebook kernel headers.

 Currently supported:
  * Kernel 3.4.0 Architecture arm, i386 and am64 These all need testing.